noahdoesux/hoenomo.com/README.md

-# hoenomo.com is a website I made for this girl that I wanted to lock down, now she's my girlfriend lol.
+# hoenomo.com is a website I made for this girl that I really like, now she's my girlfriend lol.